ShermanMarshall/CVCameraStream/Readme.md

 a camera stream using opencv's camera libs.

 To test:
-Run project "JavaCameraStream.class" and then run the included "cvcamerasteam.py" on a computer with an installation of opencv 2.4.5 or greater
+Run project "CVCameraStream.class" and then run the included "cvcamerasteam.py" on a computer with an installation of opencv 2.4.5 or greater